HACCP Plan: How to Create and Implement It Right

 The hazard analysis is the step where the HACCP team scrutinizes the production process and documents where and how any hazards can be introduced to the food process.
 Food safety hazards are either biological, chemical, or physical.
 HACCP principle #1 is perhaps the most important step in writing a HACCP plan because this is the step that identifies food hazards that can make your customer sick.

-For instance, if you are working with raw meat there are biological hazards like E-coli and Salmonella bacteria that can contaminate the meat.
+For instance, if you are working with raw meat there are biological hazards like E. coli and Salmonella bacteria that can contaminate the meat.
 Any surface or equipment that comes into contact with raw meat could have these biological hazards on it and needs to be controlled to keep your customers from getting food poisoning.

 Machinery used at certain points of the process could introduce a physical hazard like metal shards which pose a danger to your customer and must be addressed as a hazard in your HACCP plan.